HSF/hsf.github.io/organization/_posts/2020/2020-09-30-packaging.md

     - classic: ExternalProject (build time)
     - new: FetchContent, (configure time)
         - Like submodules, much easier integration, direct use of targets provided by subproject.
-- Can also integrate with Conan/Conan.io
+- Can also integrate with [Conan/Conan.io](https://conan.io) C/C++ package manager
-    - requires conan (but can bootstrap it in your cmake script)
+    - requires conan (but can bootstrap it in your CMake script)
 - Imported targets
     - A target that comes from outside the project
     - Cmake 3.11 now makes these much easier to define much like all other targets